 The types of additional costs and amounts vary from country to country.
 However, we can distinguish two categories of costs: mandatory and optional.

-Mandatory costs are those that you, as an employer, are required by law to pay to your employee.
+Mandatory costs are those that employers are required to pay by law.
 They include:

 Payroll tax.
 This depends on the salary amount.
 Some of these taxes are withheld from employee salaries while others are your responsibility as the employer.

-For example, in the United States you are required to pay Social Security and Health Care Taxes (FICA) and Unemployment Taxes (FUTA and SUTA), and you must withhold some of the employee’s income tax and transfer it to the appropriate tax agency.
+For example, in the US you are required to pay Social Security and Health Care Taxes (FICA) and Unemployment Taxes (FUTA and SUTA), and you must withhold some of the employee’s income tax and transfer it to the appropriate tax agency.

 Benefits are one of the biggest items of expenditure in the cost of hiring an employee.
 For example, federal benefits in the United States include: